fjudith/katacoda-scenarios/hsb_hyperledger-sawtooth-configuration/b4_configure-rest-api/step1.md

 # Step 1 - Connect REST API to Validator

 The REST API service default configuration is designed to access the Validator on the same host.

-The validator component address is enford by default by the REST API service environment file and has **precedence** over the configuration file.
+> **Notice**: The validator component URL is enforced by default by the REST API service environment file and has **precedence** over the configuration file.

 * Open an interactive terminal session on the host that run the rest-api service.